How to Get Rid of Grubs without Harsh Chemicals

 HEALTHIER, LONGER GRASS W/ LESS WATERING

-Adult grub beetles tend to avoid laying their eggs in longer, healthier grass.
+Adult grub forms like Japanese beetles tend to avoid laying their eggs in longer, healthier grass.
 Simply keeping your grass to no less than 2 inches long during the fall, spring, and late summer can dramatically decrease and in many cases prevent grub problems.

 On the flip side, overly wet or consistently moist lawns are known to foster larger, more damaging grub populations.
 To avoid this costly scenario, water your lawn as little as possible through July, August, and the latter parts of June.
 Doing this will help dehydrate and kill any grub eggs buried in your yard, dramatically reducing how many grubs you’ll experience the following year.